awsdocs/aws-cdk-guide/doc_source/aspects.md

 ------

-When you call `construct.node.applyAspect(aspect)` \(Python: `apply_aspect`\) the construct adds the aspect to an internal list of aspects\.
+When you call `Aspects.of(SCOPE).add(...)`, the construct adds the aspect to an internal list of aspects\.
+You can obtain the list with `Aspects.of(SCOPE)`\.

 During the [prepare phase](apps.md#lifecycle), the AWS CDK calls the `visit` method of the object for the construct and each of its children in top\-down order\.

-Although the aspect object is free to change any aspect of the construct object, it only operates on a specific subset of construct types\.
+Although the aspect object is free to change any aspect of the construct, it only operates on a specific subset of construct types\.
 After determining the construct type, it can call any method and inspect or assign any property on the construct\.

 ## Example<a name="aspects_example"></a>